IntersectMBO/plutus/infrastructure/modules/user/README.md

 ## How to create new users

+To create a new account, the new user has to follow through the instructions in sections 1 and 2 below.
+Then an existing user with admin rights has to follow through the instructions in section 3.
+The new user should then be able to get access to AWS using the instrutions in section 4.

 ### 1. New user: Create a GPG public key

 If you already have a GPG pubic key, skip straight to the next section.